kartikeynick/ChatBot/README.md

 Enjoy. :)

-PS: To personalise the experience with Bob the Bot, you just have to make changes in newIntent.json file
+PS: To personalize the experience with Bob the Bot, you just have to make changes in newIntent.json file